 Andrew Swanson, badge No. 511, Motorman of Burnside Depot, passed away Friday, March 13, 1925, at 9:00 p. m., at his home, 7801 Eberhardt Avenue.
-Andy, as he was called by his many friends, was born in Malmo, Sweden, in 1865.
+Andy, as he was called by his many friends, was born in Malmo, Sweden, in

-ANDREW SWANSON
+ANDREW SWASSON

-In January, 1892, he started as a track laborer with the Calumet Electric Street Railway Co. and in November, same year, started in by Mr. Leske, winner at 77th street.
-Second, as a Motorman.
+In January, 1892, he started as a track laborer with the Calumet Electric Street Railway as a Motorman.
 Andy has been a Motorman continuously for 33 years.

-I called at his home Saturday and one of his sons was looking through some of his papers.
+I called at his home Saturday and one of his sons was looking through some of his pa-pers.
 We found a book which contained the Run number and car number of each street that he run on from the day he started until the last day he worked.
 Andy had been running on the Hegewisch Line for years and was known by almost every one along the line.
-He was the life of Burnside Depot and will be missed E. H. ALTMEIER. by all.
+He was the life of Burnside Depot and will be missed E. H. ALTMEIER. hy all.